SangResidata/Time-Series-Forecasting/README.md

 **Random forest models** build multiple decision trees and combine their outputs to improve prediction accuracy in time series analysis.
 They handle large, high-dimensional data sets and are robust to overfitting.
 By using past data as predictors, they capture nonlinear relationships and interactions, making them well-suited for modeling irregular patterns.

 **Support vector machines (SVMs)** are supervised learning models used for classification and regression.
 In time series analysis, they can model nonlinear relationships and handle high-dimensional data, especially with small, complex data sets.
 For example, SVMs can forecast energy demand by capturing nonlinear interactions between historical consumption, weather, and economic indicators.

+Plot showing classification of ECG signals using signal processing, wavelet-based feature extraction, and a support vector machine (SVM) classifier to distinguish between arrhythmia (ARR), congestive heart failure (CHF), and normal sinus rhythm (NSR).
+(See MATLAB code.)